UMM-CSci-3601/intro-to-git/README.md

 in the middle pane, and your version and the version with the conflicting changes in the left and right panes.
-You can use the `>>`/`<<` symbols to copy changes from the left or right pane into the result, or click the little magic wand (?) icon to let WebStorm take it's best guess at the right merge.
+You can use the `>>`/`<<` symbols to copy changes from the left or right pane into the result, or click the little magic wand (?) icon to let IDEA take it's best guess at the right merge.
 (If at any point you end up something icky, you can click the "Abort" button and try again.
 You can also directly edit the middle pane to tweak the results.)